 Reason #1 – Markets Are Predictable

-If we look at the long term history of the stock market, we see there is a predictable pattern.
+If we look at the long term history of the stock market, we see a predictable pattern.

 Source: Dimensional Fund Advisors

 The chart above shows the market returns from 1926 to the end of 2019.
 Is it a straight line?
 No. Is there a pattern of predictability?
 Yes – consistent long term growth of investor capital.